What is FTP, and What is FTP Server?

 FTP (File Transfer Protocol) is as its name suggests a file transferring protocol between two computers, a local computer, and a remote server.
 FTP servers is a web server that runs on web-servers and uses FTP protocol at the server side to manage file transfers, connections, & users.
 Some of them come with a modular architecture, security-focused features, and several options designed for the enterprise.

 To connect to the FTP server, you require a client (FTP client), that provide the client-ready interface to connect through FTP and similar protocols.
 We have covered the best FTP clients in this article for Windows users, Linux (Ubuntu, Debian, macOS).
-Here is our list of: 10 Recommended Free, Open source FTP Clients for Windows, Linux, and macOS.
+Here is our list: 10 Recommended Free, Open-source FTP Clients for Windows, Linux, and macOS.

 1- Vsftpd: Linux/ Unix FTP server

 Vsftpd is on the top of our list as it's preferred by Linux server Admins all over the world, It provides out-of-box security, and set of features and configurations to configure FTP and FTP virtual users on the server.

 Vsftpd is used by Red Hat, openSUSE, Debian, FreeBSD, Gnome, KDE.
 A user has sent Vsftpd admins a graph demonstrating Vsftpd performance as it served 2.6TB, with a concurrent user count often over 1,500 on one single machine for 24 hours.

 - Supported by a large community of users

 - Virtual IP configuration

 - Per-source-IP limits setting

 2- The Apache FTP-Server (Windows, Unix, & Linux)